essenciary/TicTacToe.jl/doc/README.md

 end
 ```

-We define a `Cell` type which wraps a `Char`.
+We define a `Cell` type which wraps a `Char` value representing the token (X, O or empty).
 We also define three constants, `X`, `O`, and `EMPTY` which map to the corresponding chars `'X'`, `'O'` and `' '`.
-We use the space char to represent an empty cell, that is, one which is neither X nor O. It's good practice to use constants instead of the actual values, as this does not tie our code to a fixed representation (we might want to use ❌ and ⭕️).
-We also define a default constructor for `Cell()` which creates an empty cell.
+The space char represents an empty cell, one which is neither X nor O. It's good practice to use constants instead of  values, as this does not tie our code to a fixed representation (we might want to use ❌ and ⭕️).
+Finally, we define a default constructor for `Cell()` which creates an empty cell.

-As for `Board`, it wraps a `Matrix` of `Cell` - and also provides a 0 arguments `Board()` constructor which creates a 3x3 matrix of empty `Cell` objects.
+As for `Board`, it wraps a `Matrix` of `Cell` - and has a 0 arguments `Board()` constructor which creates a 3x3 matrix of empty `Cell` objects.

 #### Rendering the board

 Julia provides a series of functions for rendering values on the screen.
-Three of the most important ones are `display`, `show`, and `print`.
-I've listed them from the richest output to simplest.
-For example, for the char `'X'` we'll have the following representations:
+Three of the most important ones are `display`, `show`, and `print`,  sorted from richest output to simplest.
+For example, for the char `'X'` we have the following representations:

 ```julia
 julia> display('X')